osilander/203.311/Week4/Week4.md

 #### Making Good Use of Summary Statistics

-Next, let's next look quickly inside the files.
+Next, let's next look quickly inside the sequence data files.
 However, we don't want to open them up - they're quite large (well, not *that* large for genome sequence data).
 We will use the simple terminal command you know well, `head` (you could also use `less` or `tail`.
 You have encountered all of them previously):
 ```bash
 # Here we first have to use zcat, not head directly, or cat,
 # as the files are zipped.